tobega/tailspin-v0/TailspinReference.md

 ### Side effects
 The current specification is that each step of a _value chain_ is executed for all of the values of a stream of current values, `$`, before the next step is evaluated.
-This may change.

 ### Command line arguments
 Command line arguments are available as a list of strings in the predefined value ARGS, accessible as `$ARGS`.